Road to Canossa: Historical impact

 Later in history, the event took on a more secular meaning: the rejection of its example came to stand for Germany's refusal to be subjected to any outside power (although still especially, but not exclusively, the Catholic Church).
 The incident first was perpetuated by the Austrian politician and poet Anton Alexander von Auersperg (Anastasius Grün) in an 1868 speech before the House of Lords on the implementation of civil marriage.
 After German unification, Chancellor Otto von Bismarck, when his Pulpit Paragraph and the Jesuits Law sparked the so-called "Kulturkampf" with Pope Pius IX, assured his countrymen in a Reichstag speech that "We will not go to Canossa–neither in body nor in spirit!"
 This meant that Germany would stand for itself and not abide any outside interference in its politics, religion or culture.

 Modern usage

 In modern usage, "going to Canossa" refers to an act of penance or submission.
 To "go to Canossa" is an expression that describes doing penance, often with the connotation that it is unwilling or coerced.
 For example, Adolf Hitler used the expression to describe his meetings with Bavarian Minister President Heinrich Held after being released from Landsberg Prison in 1924, in his bid to have the ban on the Nazi Party lifted.
 In 1938 Sir Robert Vansittart called Prime Minister Neville Chamberlain's meeting with Hitler at Berchtesgaden "like Henry IV going to Canossa all over again."

-It is used often in German (Gang nach Canossa), Dutch (naar Canossa gaan), Danish, Norwegian, and Swedish (Canossavandring, Kanossagang or Kanossagång), Finnish (ryömiä Kanossaan), French (aller à Canossa), Hungarian (kanosszajárás), Italian (andare a Canossa), Slovenian (pot v Canosso), Hebrew (הליכה לקנוסה - halikha le'kanossa) and Polish (idąc do Kanossy).
+The equivalent of the expression "go to Canossa" exists in German (Gang nach Canossa), Dutch (gaan naar Canossa), Danish, Norwegian, and Swedish (Canossavandring, Kanossagang or Kanossagång), Finnish (ryömiä Kanossaan), French (aller à Canossa), Hungarian (kanosszajárás), Italian (andare a Canossa), Slovenian (pot v Canosso), Hebrew (הליכה לקנוסה - halikha le'kanossa) and Polish (idąc do Kanossy).